jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Surbiton to Temple
 -----------------------
 * CR2 changing to District at VIC in 36-38m at 4tph
+* SUR-WAT changing to Northern (West End) at WAT changing to District at CHX in 35-41m at 10tph (+1m)
 * SUR-WAT changing to BAL-VIC at CLJ changing to District at VIC in 39-43m at 10tph (+4m)

 From Surbiton to Farringdon